quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ~~~
 {: #qpack-instructioncreated-def title="QPACKInstructionCreated definition"}

-Note: encoder/decoder semantics and stream_id's are implicit in either the
+Encoder/decoder semantics and stream_id's are implicit in either the
 instruction types or can be logged via other events (e.g., http.stream_type_set)

 ## instruction_parsed {#qpack-instructionparsed}